bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 )
 ```

-As you can see, when you call the [`rule`](lib/globals.html#rule)
+When you call the [`rule`](lib/globals.html#rule) function, you
-function, you must define a callback function.
-The logic will go there, but we
+must define a callback function.
+The logic will go there, but you
 can leave the function empty for now.
 The [`ctx`](lib/ctx.html) argument
 provides information about the target.

 You can load the rule and use it from a BUILD file.

-Create a BUILD file in the
-same directory:
+Create a BUILD file in the same directory:

 ```python
 load(":foo.bzl", "foo_binary")